lucafrance/lucafrance.github.io/_posts/2022-12-29-obsidian-git.md

 ![](/assets/2022/obsidian-git/turn-on-community-plugins.png)

-Install and the enable the [*Obsidian Git*](https://github.com/denolehov/obsidian-git) plugin by Denis Olehov.
+Click *Browse*, then install and enable the [*Obsidian Git*](https://github.com/denolehov/obsidian-git) plugin by Denis Olehov.

 ![](/assets/2022/obsidian-git/obsidian-options-community-browse.png)

 ![](/assets/2022/obsidian-git/plugin-obsidian-git.png)

 Enter a backup interval in the obsidian vault.
-The plugin will then regularly commit the changes and push to GitHub.
+The plugin will then regularly commit your changes and push them to GitHub.
 I also recommend disabling the notifications.

 ![](/assets/2022/obsidian-git/backup-interval.png)